Abdulazizsmk/assignment-4/README.md

 # assignment 4

 ## About the Project
-This project is a [brief description of your project, e.g., interactive web application, visualization tool, or simulation].
+This project is a Personal Portfolio Website Application.
 It demonstrates practical use of HTML, CSS, and JavaScript to create a functional and interactive experience.

 ## Features
 - Interactive elements that respond to user input.